hooheohee/Budget-Tracker/README.md

 This is a MEAN stack web app.
 The initials DB credentials have been removed for obvious reasons.
 In order for it to work, add your MongoDB credentials in both server/server.js and server_bank/server.js, and add fake credit card data to the account collection.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7, and was developed by Yue Zheng, Chung-yang Li, Haoyu Yin and Qijun Hou.

 ### Start users server